 1. Open the file warplab_example_Comm_WorkshopExercise and follow the instructions given at the beginning of the file.
-By following these instructions you will be able to write a MATLAB script that generates a bitstream, modulates the bitstream using DQPSK, transmits the modulated symbols over a wireless channel using Warplab, and demodulates the received signal to obtain the transmitted bits.
-Bit error rate (BER) is computed by comparing the transmitted bitstream with the bitstream recovered at the receiver.
+By following these instructions you will be able to write a MATLAB script that generates a stream of bits, modulates them using DQPSK, transmits the modulated symbols over a wireless channel using WARPlab, and demodulates the received signal to obtain the transmitted bits.
+Bit error rate (BER) is computed by comparing the transmitted bits with the bits recovered at the receiver.